Experience the Magic of Christmas Lights in London

 PRO TIP: Like with most of London’s taller buildings, to get the best view of The Shard’s Christmas lights (and the rest of London’s skyline), I’d recommend heading over to the Garden at 120.
 It’s free to enter, and you get 360° panoramic views of the entire city, and it’s incredible to see the festivities happening below from a bird’s eye perspective.

-Christmas Lights in London Near Hidden Gems
+Christmas Lights near Hidden Gems

 11 - Soho Kids Christmas Lights